C-Loftus/QuickPiperAudiobook/README.md

 > [!NOTE]
 > You don't need to have piper installed.
 This program manages piper and the associated models

 ## Usage

-* Pass in either a local file or a remote URL
+* Pass in either a local file or a remote URL with the proper extension
    * i.e. `./QuickPiperAudiobook test.txt`
 * Specify the `--chapters` flag to generate mp3 chapters for epub files
    * i.e. `./QuickPiperAudiobook --chapters test.epub`